jannecederberg/disqus-notify-content-author/readme.txt

 This WordPress plugin notifies post/page author by email of comments posted through the [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) plugin.
 In other words the plugin implements the same notification functionality WP ships with out of the box but which is circumvented by using the Disqus Comment System without this plugin.

-Please notice that there is a delay in notification delivery as notifications are emailed to post/page authors after the Disqus system submits (over XMLRPC)
+Please notice that there is a delay of a few minutes in notification delivery as notifications to post/page authors are emailed only after the Disqus system submits them back to your WP instance.

 Confirmed to work with WordPress 3.9.x and [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) versions 2.74-2.77.